Snake weaving, Noketchee.

 Into the heart of the land.

-A resonance of wonder lingers from our inaugural camp last summer, entirely due to the terrific kids that struck that fine chord.
-We are immeasurably pleased to offer two camps this summer, in June and July, before concluding the season with a mountain outpost camp for our Rovers.
-Archery remains our unifying theme at Camp Nowhere, centering the daily pathway’s we’ll take into the Beloved Land.
-For campers new to archery as well as for those more versed in the art, we’ll hone and advance our skills while engaging some of the more interesting demonstrations, craft and insightful wonders of this ancient tradition.
-Our daily ventures will rally the senses, fortifying artistic sentiments to link earth lore and plant studies with woodcraft and art.
+Wonder resonates across the Sumer-green Shire, amplified by our young campers.
+We are immeasurably pleased to offer three camps this summer: one in June and two in July.
+Although archery is our unifying theme at Camp Nowhere, our days unfold along four elemental pathways to carry us into the Beloved Land.
+New to archery or versed in the art, campers will hone and advance their skills while engaging some of the more fascinating demonstrations, craft and insightful wonders of this ancient tradition.
+Our daily ventures will engage the senses, fortifying artistic inclinations to link earth lore and plant studies with woodcraft and art.

 Day by Water:

-Noketchee Creek streams through the heart of Nowhere Shire showcasing some of the wonders of this element.
-The streams natural history and art will inform our inquires as we encounter the creatures particularly suited to this domain––crawfish, salamanders, frogs, snakes, turtles.
+Noketchee Creek cruises through the heart of Nowhere Shire, demonstrating a fine reputation for habitat enrichment.
+The stream’s natural history and artistic feats will inform our inquires as we encounter the creatures particularly suited to this domain––crawfish, salamanders, frogs, beaver, snakes, otters & turtles.
 Like poets, we’ll draw from mythic insights of older traditions, giving us an imaginative springboard to use in our explorations.

 Day by Earth: